 John and Nellie Wooden Institute for Men of Principle

-Participants will be accepted on a first-come, first-served basis, and you must be an initiated member to attend.
-Participation is open to 25 members per chapter with a maximum of five members per chapter/colony per session.
-Because quarter schools cannot attend all sessions, they may register additional students but must contact Beta’s Leadership & Education Department (800.800.BETA) to do so.
+Registrations are accepted on a first-come, first-served basis.
+Participation is open to 20 members per chapter total, with a maximum of five members per chapter per session.
+Because quarter schools cannot attend all sessions, they may register additional students but must contact Beta’s Leadership and Education Department at 800.800.BETA.